dsagman/picat/readme.md

 - It doesn't matter which items are in bin 2 vs. bin 3, only that bin 1 represents $\frac{1}{3}$ of the total.
 - In my initial attempts on the problem I solved for bin 2 and bin3 and it took an order of magnitude longer to solve.
 - Faster solving depends very much on selecting the right problem to solve!
 - The first algorithm `go_kn` uses a modified version of the knapsack algorithm from the [Picat book about constraint solving](https://picat-lang.org/picatbook2015/constraint_solving_and_planning_with_picat.pdf).
 It does not use the `cp` solver module.
-It a standard BFS (or is it DFS) with the amazing `table` to memoize and speed up.
+It a standard BFS with the amazing `table` to memoize and speed up.
 - The second algorithm is uses `cp` and `#=` to constrain the solution to the problem statement.
 - Algorithm 1 (tabling) is much faster than algorithm 2 (CP), but both are pretty fast.
 Interestingly part 1 shows a bigger difference in times than part 2.